Overview of Short Manaslu Circuit Trek

 From start to finish, we take care of all the details.
 We provide professional and dedicated guides and porters who assist you through every aspect of the trek, from daily briefings to ensuring your safety.
 Our team is experienced and focused on offering you an unforgettable experience, taking care of your needs while sharing insight into Nepal’s culture and landscapes.
 You’ll be accompanied by honest, strong porters who offer excellent service, making your trek both delightful and memorable.

-Short Manaslu Circuit Trek 10- to 12-Day Itinerary Options
+Short Manaslu Circuit Trek: 10- to 12-Day Itinerary Options

 - The 12-day itinerary is the most comfortable and recommended option, including a rest day in Samagaon and additional flexibility either before or after the Larke Pass.
 This option is well-paced for a smoother and safer trekking experience.
-You can find day-to-days in the main itinerary.
+You can find day-to-day in the main itinerary.

-Day 01: Drive from Kathmandu to Machhi Khola (900m) by bus or private jeep (8–9 hrs).
+Day 01: Drive from Kathmandu to Machhi Khola (900 m) by bus or private jeep (8–9 hrs).

-Day 02: Trek to Jagat (1350m)—6 to 7 hours walk.
+Day 02: Trek to Jagat (1350 m)—6 to 7 hours' walk.
 Overnight at a lodge.

-Day 03: Trek to Deng (1860m) – Approx. 7 hours walk.
+Day 03: Trek to Deng (1860m) – Approx. 7-hour walk.
 Overnight at a lodge.

-Day 04: Trek to Namrung (2650m)—6 to 7 hours walk.
+Day 04: Trek to Namrung (2650 m)—6 to 7 hours' walk.
 Overnight at a lodge.

 Day 05: Trek to Samagaon (3390m) – Around 7 hours' walk.
 Overnight at a lodge.

-Day 06: Trek to Samdo (3875m)—4 to 5 hours walk.
+Day 06: Trek to Samdo (3875 m)—4 to 5 hours' walk.
 Overnight at a lodge.

-Day 07: Trek to Dharamsala (4460 m)—4 to 5 hours walk.
+Day 07: Trek to Dharamsala (4460 m)—4 to 5 hours' walk.
 Overnight at a lodge.

-Day 08: Cross Larke Pass (5106m) and trek to Bhimtang (3590m)—8 to 9 hours walk.
+Day 08: Cross Larke Pass (5106 m) and trek to Bhimtang (3590 m)—8 to 9 hours' walk.
 Overnight at a scenic lodge.

-Day 09: Trek to Tilje (2300m)—6 to 7 hours walk.
+Day 09: Trek to Tilje (2300 m)—6 to 7 hours' walk.
 Overnight at a lodge.

 Day 10: Drive from Tilje to Besisahar by jeep (2.5 hrs), then continue by bus to Kathmandu.

-Short Manaslu Circuit Trek Cost
+Cost of Short Manaslu Circuit Trek

-- 10-Day Trek—$775 per person
+- 10-Day Trek—$785 per person

 - 11-Day Trek—$825 per person

-- 12-Day Trek—$865 per person
+- 12-Day Trek—$875 per person

-All packages are full-board and includes
+All packages are full-board and include:

 - All meals (breakfast, lunch, and dinner)